bobondo/DataScienceSpecialization/README.md

 ## Author: Barry Obondo
 ## Data Science Specialization: Johns Hopkins University on Coursera

-Data Science repository for programs and projects coming out of the Data Science Specialization offered by Johns Hopkins University on Coursera.
+Data science repository for programs and projects coming out of the Data Science Specialization offered by Johns Hopkins University on Coursera.

 **Course List:**